NautilusTrader

 Actors

 An actor receives market data, custom data/signals, and system events but does not manage orders.
-Implement the DataActor trait and bind your struct to DataActorCore via Deref/DerefMut.
+Implement the DataActor trait and use nautilus_actor! to wire your DataActorCore field into the runtime contract.
 Your struct must also implement Debug (required by the blanket Component impl).
-The core provides subscription methods, cache access, and clock access directly on your struct.
+User code normally uses the DataActor facade methods for subscriptions, cache access, and clock access.

 Handler methods